alesm0101/angularjs-movie-app/README.md

 To get the app working you need to register and get an apikey in [https://www.themoviedb.org](themoviedb.org)

-Thne go to `app/scripts/services/basic.service.js` and replace the apiKey: `00000000000000000` for your new one.
+Then go to `app/scripts/services/basic.service.js` and replace the apiKey: `00000000000000000` for your new one.

 ---